 “It has as many meanings as there are minds.
 And as each person has an opinion of what the word God ought to mean, it is a word without premise, without foundation, and without substance.
 It is without validity.
 And it is all things to all people and is as meaningless as it is indefinable.
 So, it is the most dangerous in the hands of the unscrupulous and is the joker that trumps the ace.
 It is the poisoned word that has paralyzed the brain of man.” ― Joseph Lewis

 The best thing about metaphors is that they can express any meaning we choose.
 Today there are over 2,000 supreme beings and almost 50,000 variations on this theme.

 When you overuse any word, it becomes meaningless, and it applies to the word God.
 Semantic satiation makes the word God confusing, divisive, and volatile all at the same time.
 As a figure of speech, it becomes an adjective to qualify statements.
 It’s a term for something we infuse with any meaning.

 The meaning is often contradictory and unsupportable by logic or reason.
 It’s the reason many religions have priests, ministers, and clergy.
-Teachers are necessary to explain the jargon and create arguments to support the illogical assertions.
+Teachers must explain the jargon and create arguments to support illogical assertions.